Military Counterintelligence Service (Poland)

 The Military Counterintelligence Service (Służba Kontrwywiadu Wojskowego; SKW) is one of the principal intelligence agencies of Poland.
-It is responsible for the protection of Poland against internal threats and for the combat capability of the Polish Armed Forces.
+It is responsible for the protection of Poland against internal threats and for the combat capabilities of the Polish Armed Forces.

 SKW was established under the Act of June 9, 2006, and is subordinate to the Ministry of National Defence.
-It was founded on October 1, 2006, the day before the Military Information Services was dissolved.
+It was founded on October 1, 2006, the day before the Military Information Services were dissolved.
 Antoni Macierewicz was the first head of the SKW.
 On June 22, 2012, the SKW was given the standard.